Pests of box

 The caterpillars of this moth can completely defoliate plants.
 It is prevalent in parts of England and has spread into Wales and Ireland.
 For more information and to submit reports of this insect visit the box tree caterpillar profile.

 Box leaf-mining gall midge

 Mussel scale, Lepidosaphes ulmi, is a sap-sucking insect that is found on a range of woody plants, including box, apple, hawthorn, ceanothus, cornus and cotoneaster.
 The blackish-brown shells or scales are shaped like mussels, up to 3mm in length, and are attached mainly to the bark but sometimes they spread to the foliage.
 Heavy infestations can result in plants dying back.
 Visit the Mussel scale profile for more information.

 Box red spider mite

 A fine whitish mottling on the foliage of box plants can be caused by the box red spider mite, Eurytetranychus buxi, which is a mite that is specific to box.
 This tiny creature feeds by sucking sap from the undersides of the leaves, particularly during spring and early summer.
-By late summer infestations die out and the mite overwinters as eggs, which are laid on the stems and underside of leaves.
+By late summer it dies out and the mite overwinters as eggs, which are laid on the stems and underside of leaves.

 Box tree red spider mite is difficult to control.
 Fortunately, although the mottling may be considered unsightly, this mite does not cause serious damage to the plants and so it can be tolerated.